aws/aws-cdk-rfcs/text/0340-firehose-l2.md

-Third-party service providers such as Splunk, Datadog, Dynatrace, LogicMonitor, MongoDB, New Relic, and Sumo Logic have integrated with AWS to allow users to configure their service as a Firehose destination out of the box.
+Third-party service providers such as Splunk, Datadog, Dynatrace, LogicMonitor, MongoDB, New Relic, and Sumo Logic have integrated with AWS to allow users to configure their service as a delivery stream destination out of the box.

 These integrations have not been completed (see #1234), please use [custom HTTP endpoints](#custom-http-endpoint) to integrate with 3rd party services.

 ### Custom HTTP Endpoint

-Firehose supports writing data to any custom HTTP endpoint that conforms to the [HTTP request/response schema].
-Use the `HttpDestination` class to specify how Firehose can reach your custom endpoint and any configuration that may be required.
+A delivery stream can deliver data to any custom HTTP endpoint that conforms to the [HTTP request/response schema].
+Use the `HttpDestination` class to specify how Kinesis Data Firehose can reach your custom endpoint and any configuration that may be required.

 This integration has not been completed (see #1234).